Course Descriptions: M.A./Ph.D. in Mythological Studies with Emphasis in Depth Psychology

 Islamic Traditions MS 608, 2 units

 This course explores the major historical traditions of Islam, including Sufism, as well as modern religious movements.
-Special attention is given to central themes in the Qur’an and the life of Mohammad.
+Special attention is given to central themes in the Qur’an and the life of the Prophet Mohammad (PBUH).
 The cultural clash between Islam and the West is also examined.

 MYTH AND LITERATURE